 Almost instantly after the new mum experiences shaking during childbirth, doctors and nurses should ideally cover her up in blankets.
 This keeps her feeling warm and will relax her body.

 Usually, doctors cover up the upper body at the delivery table because they know what’s coming.
 Once the delivery has taken place and the mother is all cleaned up, she is completely covered in warm blankets and given some time to rest.

 Doctors usually advise new mums to immediately hold their babies.
-If possible, they are asked to give skin-to-skin contact to feel warm.
+If possible, mums should make skin-to-skin contact with the little one to feel warm.

 Some mothers may not be able to do this or want to do it.
 But the fact is that skin-to-skin contact with the baby can help bring down her temperature.

 In some rare cases, shivering is accompanied by a fever.
 This can be dangerous for the mother as well as the newborn.